I’m very often asked by Japanese people:

 Soon I’ll reach my goal of visiting all Japanese prefectures.
 Meanwhile I did.
 I went to all 47 prefectures as of December 2012.

-By reading this blog you can clearly see what my interests and motivation to stay nowadays are.
+By reading this blog you can clearly see what my interests and motivation are now.

 I could get anime and manga even back home, but experiencing Japanese culture and traveling around like that is only possible while I’m in Japan.